jstmn/ikflow/README.md

 ```

-## Notes
-This project uses the `w,x,y,z` format for quaternions.
-That is all.

-## Examples
+# Getting started

+**> Example 1: Use IKFlow to generate IK solutions for the Franka Panda arm**
 Evaluate the pretrained IKFlow model for the Franka Panda arm.
 Note that this was the same model whose performance was presented in the IKFlow paper.
+Note that the value for `model_name` - in this case `panda_tpm` should match an entry in `model_descriptions.yaml`
 ```
 python evaluate.py \
-    --samples_per_pose=50 \
-    --testset_size=25 \
+    --testset_size=500 \
     --model_name=panda_tpm
 ```

-Visualize the solutions returned by the `panda_tpm` model:
+**> Example 2: Visualize the solutions returned by the `panda_tpm` model**
+Run the following:
 ```
 python visualize.py --model_name=panda_tpm --demo_name=oscillate_target_pose
 ```